 After a full hearing on the merits, the Immigration Court recognized that the country conditions of Honduras, which has one of the highest murder rates of gay people in the world, combined with the direct threats to our client’s life because of his sexual orientation, established his fear of future persecution in Honduras.
 At the end of the hearing, the Immigration Court granted asylum, and the government waived its right to appeal.

-The Kasowitz team handling this pro bono matter was led by associate Rebecca R. Friedman and Emily M. Thall, Director of Business Development and Marketing, under the supervision of partner David J. Abrams, head of Kasowitz’s pro bono program, and counsel Teresa Matushaj.
+The Kasowitz team handling this pro bono matter was led by former associate Rebecca R. Friedman and Emily M. Thall, Director of Business Development and Marketing, under the supervision of partner David J. Abrams, head of Kasowitz’s pro bono program, and counsel Teresa Matushaj.